abhiib02/donation-system-ci4/README.md

 # donation-system-ci4
-a simple donation with razorpay payment gateway inetgration
+a simple donation with razorpay payment gateway integration

+Configure .env for database and name and themes

 Steps to follow